 13. Horse Racing rules

 13.1.1 Markets will initially be settled according to which horse is first past the post.
-The ‘weighed-in’ result will considered the official result.
+The ‘weighed-in’ result will then be considered the official result.
 Subsequent appeals, amendments etc to the result will not be taken into consideration.

 13.1.3 Bets are placed on the individual horse.
 Coupled horses do not count for betting purposes.